mynah22/Homelab-Guides/firstPFSense.md

             All packets on LAN will go through the following assesments to determine if they will be routed to another interface:
             - ALLOW if the packet is destined for a LAN address on port 443 or 80
-                - these are the HTTPS / HTTP ports, and is the first rule to ensure you can always connect to the PFSense webconfigurator (anti lock out rule)
+                - *these are the HTTPS / HTTP ports, & this rule ensures you can always connect to the PFSense webconfigurator (anti lock out rule).*
             - ALLOW if the packet is ipv4 and from the LAN network
             - ALLOW if the packet is ipv6 and from the LAN network
             - BLOCK if the packet does not match any of the above rules (firewall default)